knobs-dials/pg_queries/README.md

 Show current and recent postgresql queries, in a linux shell, based on pg_stat_activity table.

 Yes, much like pg_top, but aimed more at finding clients that could use a little work, in that it shows:
-- most recent query for idle in transaction connections
+- most recent query for idle-in-transaction connections
 - current active queries
   - amount of query time (estimated, with a resolution related to our polling interval)
   - colored by query type